voedger/reqmd/worklog.md

   - Answer: Remote URL: How do we determine the repository's remote URL (e.g., "https://github.com/voedger/voedger")?
 This seems necessary to construct the RepoRootFolderURL.
 Should this be obtained through the Git interface?
   - Branch Name: The examples show URLs with "/blob/main/".
 Should we: Hardcode "main" as the branch name?
 Get it from the current branch?
 Make it configurable?
   - Platform Detection: The examples show different URL formats: GitHub: ".../blob/..."
 GitLab: ".../-/blob/..."
 How should we detect which platform format to use?
+- Me: Prepare design of the ## File URL construction
+- Claude: Rewrite this part professionally.
+Keep ALL names intact.👍

 ## Intermediate results